 Quickly and effectively configure and manage video throughout your enterprise with the Cisco Video Surveillance Operations Manager.
 Working in conjunction with the Cisco Video Surveillance Media Server, it meets the diverse needs of administrators, systems integrators, and operators by providing:

-• Highly scalable platform with up to 10,000 cameras in a single system with higher-scale options available
+• Highly scalable platform with up to 10,000 cameras in a single operations manager and more than a million cameras in a federated system

 • Simple, easy-to-use operator and administrative interfaces